boyski/pmaudit/README.md

 ### pmaudit

 This is a Python script typically used from the top level of a build.
-In this mode it derives a complete JSON "database" of all files involved in the build and categorizes them as prerequisites, targets, and unused.
+In this mode it derives a complete JSON database of all files involved in the build and categorizes them as prerequisites, targets, and unused.
 This database is useful for many things but it does not have data with sufficient granularity to tell you which prereqs were required by which